thedges/PSChatBotPack/README.md

 </script>
 ```

+7. Update Community to include chatbot
-7. Apply the ChatStyle Static Resource to your embedded Chat in your Salesforce Experience Site (or hosting site).
+    1. Apply the ChatStyle Static Resource to your embedded Chat in your Salesforce Experience Site (or hosting site).
        1. Navigate to the home page of the community (or wherever the chat will take place).
        2. Add/Edit the Embedded Service Chat Component on the community home page, and set to the relevant embedded service deployment .
           1. Under the “External Styles” Section, put PSChatBotPack_CSS
-    3. Add a new standard community page (for utilizing the flow LWC)
+    2. Add a new standard community page (for utilizing the flow LWC in the chatbot)
        1. Click the page dropdown, and click + New Page.
        2. Select Standard Page, and choose Full width or Flexible Layout.
        3. Give the page a name and URL of “flowcomponent”.
 Click Create.